British Pakistanis: Manchester

 A significant number of Manchester-based Pakistani business families have moved down the A34 road to live in the affluent Heald Green area.
-Academics have associated the suburban movement of Pakistani-origin Muslims in Manchester with the formation of "gilded ghettoes" in the sought-after commuter suburbs of Cheshire.
+The late Professor Pnina Werbner associated the suburban movement of Pakistani-origin Muslims in Manchester with the formation of "gilded ghettoes" in the sought-after commuter suburbs of Cheshire.

 Luton

 The 2021 Census recorded 41,143 Pakistanis in Luton, making up 18.3% of the total population.

 The largest concentrations are in Bury Park, Dallow and Challney.

-Leeds

-The 2011 census recorded 22,492 Pakistanis, 3% of the Leeds population.
-With time an increasing number of British Pakistanis from Leeds have been moving to North Yorkshire, this is evident through more car use and in the opening of such places as York Mosque during the 1980's and Harrogate Islamic Centre, in a rich Spa town with high house prices, purchased for renovation in 2022.

 Glasgow

-The 2011 Census recorded 22,405 Pakistanis in Glasgow, making up 3.78% of the city’s total population.
+The 2022 Census recorded 30,912 Pakistanis in Glasgow, making up 4.98% of the city's total population.

 There are large Pakistani communities throughout the city, notably in the Pollokshields area of South Glasgow, where there are said to be some 'high standard' Pakistani takeaways and Asian fabric shops.

 Pakistanis also make up the largest 'visible' ethnic minority in Scotland, representing nearly one-third of the non-White ethnic minority population.